Ben Affleck delves into intricacies of autism for 'Accountant' role

-LOS ANGELES Ben Affleck said he found his latest role as a blunt-speaking accountant and assassin refreshing after playing the tormented, weary superhero Batman this year.
+LOS ANGELES (Reuters) - Ben Affleck said he found his latest role as a blunt-speaking accountant and assassin refreshing after playing the tormented, weary superhero Batman this year.

 Affleck plays Christian Wolff, a meticulous mathematical problem solver who leads an isolated life due to autism in "The Accountant," out in U.S. theaters on Friday.